-What does it mean if my baby's referred to a hearing specialist?
+What does it mean if my baby is referred to a hearing specialist?

-If the screening test results don't show a clear response from one or both of your baby's ears, an appointment will be made with a hearing specialist at an audiology clinic.
+If the screening test results do not show a clear response from 1 or both of your baby's ears, an appointment will be made with a hearing specialist at an audiology clinic.

-Even if this happens, it doesn't necessarily mean your baby has permanent hearing loss.
+Even if this happens, it does not necessarily mean your baby has permanent hearing loss.

 A hearing specialist should see you within 4 weeks of your baby's hearing test.

 It's important that you attend the appointment in case your baby does have permanent hearing loss.